-You may not know it, but big health insurers and companies called pharmacy benefit managers PBMs control what medicines patients can get and set the price they pay at the pharmacy.
+You may not know it, but big health insurers and companies called pharmacy benefit managers (PBMs) control what medicines patients can get and set the price they pay at the pharmacy.

 Here are a few examples of how this opaque industry harms patients: